mozilla-extensions/firefox-translations/docs/INSTALL.md

 ### Preparations

 - The current release requires bleeding edge browser capabilities.
 If you haven't already, download and install Firefox Nightly (English or German edition) from [https://www.mozilla.org/en-US/firefox/all/#product-desktop-nightly](https://www.mozilla.org/en-US/firefox/all/#product-desktop-nightly).
-- Important!
-If you already use Nightly as your default browser, please [create a new profile](https://developer.mozilla.org/Firefox/Multiple_profiles).
-Do not use your ordinary Nightly profile when testing pre-release versions of the extension.
 - If you have tried any previous version of the Firefox extension, please make sure to remove/uninstall it before installing the new version.
-You will find it named "Bergamot Translate" in `about:addons`.
-(The new version is now displayed as "Firefox Translations" in `about:addons`).
+You will find it named "Firefox Translations" or "Bergamot Translate" in `about:addons`.

-### Configuring Nightly and installing the extension
+### Configuring Nightly to enable the extension

-- Make sure that the following preferences are set to `true` in `about:config`:
-  - `xpinstall.signatures.dev-root` (Create this pref if it doesn't exist.
-This is required to be able to install pre-release versions of the extension)
-- Make sure that the following preferences are set to `false` in `about:config`:
+- Change the following preferences `false` in `about:config`:
-  - `xpinstall.signatures.required` (This enables the use of ordinary extensions in the same profile)
-- Click [here](https://github.com/mozilla-extensions/bergamot-browser-extension/releases/download/v0.4.1/firefox-translations-0.4.1.dev-root-signed.xpi) to start the download and installation of the extension
-- Wait for the extension to be downloaded
-- Click `Add` in the popup that comes up
+  - `extensions.translations.disabled`
-- The extension is now installed
+- The extension is now enabled

 ### Demo